-Sustainability supports Bryant's global vision, our commitment to business innovation, and the arts and sciences.
+Sustainability at Bryant promotes Bryant's global vision, our commitment to business innovation, and the arts and sciences.

-The rise of the green economy has the potential to affect our students and their careers.
-Sustainability on campus equips our students with skills and tools needed to compete and participate in this economy while providing opportunities for community involvement and learning.
+Sustainability at Bryant equips our students with skills and tools needed to compete and participate in this economy while providing opportunities for community involvement and learning.

 To build a more sustainable future for Bryant, our initiatives focus on three areas: planning and policy; education and research; and operations.
 These three areas encompass eight domains.
 You can learn more about each in the sections below.